In November, the Millburn Township Committee passed an ordinance banning parking between Vauxhall Road and Essex Street.

 "We try to be understanding, but it's well marked," Miller said.

-Police officials proposed the change for the stretch in September, citing how inconsistent the rules were.
+Police officials for the stretch in September, citing how inconsistent the rules were.
 There are stretches where no parking is allowed, but there are other areas where two-hour parking is permitted.
 Police said they wanted a consistent rule for the area.